Nikolas Cruz’s chilling jailhouse drawings released

 “You’ll hear that he writes disturbing things, like a school shooter manifesto.
 Horrible.
 We’re not hiding that from you.
 But his brain is broken.
 He’s a damaged human being and that’s why these things happened.”

-Discovery of the chilling notes and drawings led prison officials to place him on suicide watch inside the jail.
+Discovery of the chilling notes and drawings led prison officials to place him on suicide watch inside the jail, reported Local10.

 Cruz has often been seen scribbling away with some pen and paper while sat in the courtroom during his sentencing trial.